 3. Canceling your card might be the smartest choice

-Regardless of who issues the card, it doesn’t make sense paying for it if you’re not getting value from it.
+Regardless of who issues the card, it doesn’t make sense paying a high annual fee unless you’re deriving significant value.

 A high-end AmEx card like the $450 Platinum is actually a bargain if you regularly use the benefits.
 But if you’re a light spender and rarely travel, then you just won’t be getting back what you pay.
 So in many circumstances, it will be smarter to cut your losses and stop paying for a fee-based card.